 Building big Hydro has broader impacts.
 A 2016 research paper looks at the growth of Hydropower in the developing world6.
 Their study notes:

 “disrupting river ecology, deforestation, losing aquatic and terrestrial biodiversity, releasing substantial greenhouse gases, displacing thousands of people, and altering people’s livelihoods plus affecting the food systems, water quality, and agriculture near them.”

 Human invention continues to seek better answers.
 A great deal of work is ongoing.
 Much of this looks at how we can reduce the environmental impact of large-scale Hydropower dams.

-Improvements available with “small Hydro” are gaining ground.
-Engineers are working to increase the efficiency of turbine blades and finding ways to generate power with less water flow.
+Improvements available with "small Hydro" are gaining ground.
+Engineers are working to increase turbine blades' efficiency and find ways to generate power with less water flow.

-The history of solar energy dates back to several decades.
+The history of solar energy dates back several decades.
 Today, we can benefit from electricity produced by solar panels or photovoltaics PV.
-Technology is aiding the rapid evolution of solar power, in turn, positioning solar as a lead renewable energy source.
+Technology is aiding the rapid evolution of solar power, in turn positioning solar as a lead renewable energy source.